 Your child should never wear bulky layers when restrained in a convertible car seat.

-Temperatures are dipping and your little one needs warmth; but before you pull out the puffer, snowsuit or a padded jacket, remember this: thick layers will compress under stress causing the harness to slacken and leaving your child vulnerable to extreme forces in a crash.
+Even if the temperatures are dipping, remember that thick layers will compress under stress, causing the harness to slacken and leaving your child vulnerable to extreme forces in a crash.
 In many cases, infants bundled up in heavy layers have been flung from their convertible car seats on impact.

 LATCH has a catch.

 Lower Anchors and Tethers for Children, or LATCH, is an attachment system for connecting your new car seat to your vehicle.
-It employs straps on the seat which connect to anchors in your vehicle.
-While, in most cases, a LATCH connection will be more secure than rigging up your car seat using the car’s seat belt, this may not always be the case.
+It employs straps on the seat that connect to anchors in your vehicle.
+In most cases, a LATCH connection will be more secure than rigging up your car seat using the seat belt, but this is not always the case.

 Experts suggest testing both methods to check which yields the tighter fit.
-For reference: ensure that your seat does not pivot, seesaw, wobble, or tip over.
+Ensure that your seat does not pivot, seesaw, wobble, or tip over.

 Not a good fit?
 No stress.
 Just return the seat and pick another.